-Not guilty pleas in 7 Indiana deaths
+Not guilty pleas for suspect in 7 Indiana deaths

 Crown Point, Ind. — A judge recorded not guilty pleas Wednesday for a former Marine who is charged with murder in the strangulation deaths of two women found in northwestern Indiana and is suspected of killing five others.